 Use caution when deciding to drop data.
 The data you drop is not recoverable.
 Before using this feature, review the responsibilities and considerations for dropping data.

 A drop filter rule matches data based on a query.
-When triggered, the drop filter rule removes the matching data from the ingestion pipeline before it is written to NRDB.
+When triggered, the drop filter rule removes the matching data from the ingestion pipeline before it is written to the New Relic database (NRDB).

 This creates an explicit demarcation between the logs being forwarded from your domain and the data that New Relic collects.
 Since the data removed by the drop filter rule doesn't reach our backend, it cannot be queried: the data is gone and cannot be restored.

-During the ingestion process, customer log data can be parsed, transformed, or dropped before being stored in New Relic's database.
+During the ingestion process, customer log data can be parsed, transformed, or dropped before being stored in the New Relic database (NRDB).

 When creating drop rules, you are responsible for ensuring that the rules accurately identify and discard the data that meets the conditions that you have established.
 You are also responsible for monitoring the rule, as well as the data you disclose to New Relic.